kvz/node-depurar/README.md

 The the thing about this is that particular classes will always talk to you in the same color, making it easy for your brain to digest.
 "Ah pink, that's `Bar` alright. "

 ![](https://dl.dropboxusercontent.com/s/45um101fayesfl3/2015-06-20%20at%2013.41.png?dl=0)

+## Todo

+- [ ] Support for enabling adding the linenumber to the debug prefix
+- [ ] Support for disabling colorpicking by namespace
+- [ ] Handle & test the case where `undefined` is debugged

 ## Sponsor Development